-Consultation Services for Foreign Workers and Employers in Fukushima
+Consultation Services for Foreign Workers and Employers in Tohoku

 For workers